-Putting radiant floors in the bathroom is becoming increasingly popular in new and renovated homes – and for good reason.
-Not only is stepping onto a warm floor far nicer than stepping onto a freezing cold bathroom floor, radiant floors also provide a great source of ambient heat, which is particularly helpful in bathrooms located in cold parts of the house (basements, corners of the house, above garages, etc.).
-But should you put it in your home?
+Putting an electric floor warming system in the bathroom is becoming increasingly popular in new and renovated homes – and for good reason.
+Stepping onto a warm floor is far more comfortable than stepping onto a freezing cold surface, and electric floor warming systems also act as a great supplement to your existing heat source, which is particularly helpful in bathrooms located in cold parts of the house (basements, corners of the house, above garages, etc.).
+But should you put one of these systems in your home?
 Here are some things to think about.

 Heated Bathroom Floors – Pros and Cons

 - Produces a smooth, even heat.

 - Works well with traditional bathroom flooring materials.

 - Acts as a great supplement to your existing heat source.